hendrixgg/Hendrix-Note-Share/Minding your mitochondria - Tedx Talk.md

     - hunter gatherers exceed nutrient RDAs by 2 to 10 fold
     - these diets have more nutrition than all modern "recommended diets"
 - then look at what diet speaker developed

-- summary (all organic of course)
+## Daily Diet
 - 3 cups of green leaves
     - dinner plate "heaped high"
     - rich in:
         - b vitamins: protect brain cells and mitochondria
         - vitamins a, c: support immune cells
         - vitamin k: blood vessels and bone health
         - minerals: cofactors for hundred of enzymes in our bodies (cofactors enable the functions of enzymes which do the important reactions in our cells for all body function)
     - what to eat
         - two types of kale: most nutrition per calorie of any plant
         - parsley
         - "cooked greens"
         - dehydrated kale chips are good also
     - greens reduce risk of cataracts and macular degeneration
 - 3 cups of sulfur rich vegetables
     - sulfur required for
         - brain
         - mitochondria
         - liver + kidneys for toxin removal from blood
     - what to eat
         - "cabbage family"
             - cabbage
             - broccoli
             - cauliflower
             - brussels sprouts
             - turnips
             - rutabagas
             - radishes
             - collards
             - kale
         - onion family
             - onions
             - garlic
             - leeks
             - chives
             - shallots
         - mushrooms
         - asparagus
 - 3 cups of "bright color"
     - take 3 different cups of "colors" ever day
     - colors are fruits/vegetables high in: flavonoids, polyphenols (antioxidants)
         - required for: retinas, mitocondria, toxin removal
     - what to eat:
         - vegetables:
             - carrots
             - beets
             - peppers
             - red cabbage
         - berries + bright colored fruits
             - peaches
             - oranges
             - strawberries
             - blueberries
             - razzberries
             - blackberries
 - *added in*: high-quality protein
     - wild fish = omega 3 fatty acids = Myelin and straight teeth + good jaw + larger brain
         - salmon
         - herring
 - grass fed meat
 - organ meat
     - concentrated sources in: vitamins, minerals, coenzyme Q
         - support mitochondria
     - mentioned
         - liver
         - heart
         - tongue
         - gizzarsd
         - sweetbreaks
     - consume once per week
 - seaweed
     - source of:
         - iodine:
             - brain uses for myelin
             - remove toxins: mercury, lead, other heavy metals
             - lowers risk of breast + prostate cancer
         - selenium - didn't mention why this is good
     - have once per week

+## Closing
-- most americans can't imagin having 9 cups of vegetables + berries + fruits each day
+- most Americans can't imagine having 9 cups of vegetables + berries + fruits each day
     - eat all those before eating any grains or potatoes
     - food allergies come from
         - grains: because of gluten, and